Welcome to the

-The North Carolina Folk Art Society is devoted to learning more about folk art in an informal way, through four meetings per year and the publication of a yearly newsletter, Voices.
+The North Carolina Folk Art Society is devoted to learning more about folk art in an informal way, through two or more meetings per year, and the publication of a yearly newsletter, Voices.
 Most meetings take place on Saturday, although the meetings may also include additional days.

 Attendance at the meetings is not mandatory.
 Communication with members is primarily by